John Baugh: Professional career

 Baugh's first academic appointment was as lecturer in Black Studies and Linguistics at Swarthmore College in 1975.
 In 1978, he was appointed Assistant Professor of Sociology and Anthropology, Black Studies, and Linguistics at Swarthmore.
 The following year, he began teaching at the University of Texas at Austin as an Assistant Professor of Linguistics and Foreign Language Education.
 He was promoted to Associate Professor with tenure in 1984.

 In 1990, Baugh became a Professor of Education and Linguistics at Stanford University, where he remained until 2005.
 During this time, Baugh served as director of the Stanford Teacher Education Program.
 He became Professor Emeritus at Stanford upon his departure in 2005.

 Baugh joined the teaching faculty of Washington University in St. Louis in 2005 as the Margaret Bush Wilson Professor in Arts and Sciences.
-He served a term as director of African and African American Studies from 2005 to 2010, and he now holds appointments in the departments of Anthropology, Education, English, Linguistics, Philosophy-Neuroscience-Psychology, Psychological and Brain Sciences, and Urban Studies.
+He served a term as director of African and African American Studies from 2005 to 2010, and held appointments in the departments of Anthropology, Education, English, Linguistics, Philosophy-Neuroscience-Psychology, Psychological and Brain Sciences, and Urban Studies.

+In 2024, Baugh joined the faculty of Rice University as the Barbara Jordan Distinguished Professor of Linguistics.